-Have you ever wondered what the symptoms of diabetes are?
+Have you ever wondered what the symptoms of type 2 diabetes are?
 There are similarities across type 1 and type 2 diabetes, but there are also a few key differences too.
 People with all types of diabetes can, but not necessarily, have a shorter life expectancy.
 The presence of diabetes does not in itself lead to a shorter life, but rather having high blood sugar levels does.
 Having good control of sugar levels will cause a person with diabetes to live as full and healthy a life as anybody else.
 For this reason, it is important to understand and recognise any symptoms relating to diabetes.
 Diagnosing diabetes mellitus early can save your life in the short term but with proper management of the condition long term complications can be avoided too.

 Diabetes is a common condition affecting more and more people every day.
 In 2016, diabetes was the direct cause of death in 1.6 million people (WHO, 2018) worldwide.
 If we consider death from diabetes related conditions, it is estimated to lead to the death 4 million people every year around the world, more than malaria, TB, and HIV combined.